United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 1861

-April 27 Mustered in under Colonel Walter W. McChesney, Lieutenant Colonel Alexander Elder and Major John W. Marshall
+April 27 The Tenth New York Infantry Regiment mustered in for two years service under the command of Colonel Walter W. McChesney, Lieutenant Colonel Alexander Elder and Major John W. Marshall.

-June 6 Left State for Fortress Monroe, Va. on the steamship Florida, and duty at Camp Hamilton, Va.
-Attached to Fortress Monroe and Camp Hamilton, Va., Dept. of Virginia
+June 6 Left New York for Fortress Monroe, Virginia on the steamship Florida.
+Duty at Camp Hamilton, Virginia.
+Attached to Fortress Monroe and Camp Hamilton, Department of Virginia.

 1862

 May 10 Occupation of Norfolk and Portsmouth and duty there.
-Attached to 1st Brigade, 1st Division, Dept. of Virginia
+Attached to 1st Brigade, 1st Division, Department of Virginia

 June 5 Embarked on steamships Empire City for Yorktown and Arrowsmith for White House on the Pamunkey

-June 7 Joined Army of the Potomac on the Peninsula, Va.
-Attached to 3rd Brigade, 2nd Division, 5th Army Corps, Army of the Potomac
+Joined Army of the Potomac on the Peninsula, Virginia.
+Attached to 3rd Brigade, 2nd Division, 5th Corps, Army of the Potomac

 June 13-15 Operations against Stuart